 - Evidence of debt: copies of credit card, medical, student loan, utility and other pertinent bills

 The copies of paystubs (or profit-and-loss statement if self-employed or own a company) will enable Attorney Oberhauser to determine through Form B22 whether you qualify for a Chapter 7 or a Chapter 13 filing.
-The initial decision will be based on your income, family size, and the Census Bureau Family Median Income Chart.
+The initial decision will be based on your income, family size, and the Census Bureau Family Median Income Chart which as just recently updated.
 See Median Income Table below.

 |STATE||1 EARNER||2 PEOPLE||3 PEOPLE||4 PEOPLE *|

-What do we charge for a bankruptcy filing?
+What does our Law Office charge for a bankruptcy filing?

 Is there a solution for my tax debt?